Public insight

 Why timing matters

-Families lose time on random clubs, weak summer programs, unsupported majors, overcompetitive school environments, and activities that look busy but create no proof.
-Tafel is designed to catch those mistakes early and keep the family moving into the next strategy stage.
+Families lose time on random clubs, weak summer programs, unsupported majors, overcompetitive school environments, and busy activities that never turn into proof.
+Tafel is designed to catch those mistakes early.

 Why families trust Tafel